Katmai National Park and Preserve: National monument

-When George B. Hartzog Jr. became director of the National Park Service in 1964 he commissioned a report on Alaskan public lands, entitled Operation Great Land.
-The study identified 39 site that might become preserves or recreation lands, and it recommended that Katmai be expanded somewhat to the west and substantially to the north.
+When George B. Hartzog Jr. became director of the National Park Service in 1964, he commissioned a report on Alaskan public lands, entitled Operation Great Land.
+The study identified 39 sites that might become preserves or recreation lands, and it recommended that Katmai be expanded somewhat to the west and substantially to the north.
 The boundary adjustments were amended to a westward expansion of 94547 acre that President Lyndon B. Johnson signed in 1968, producing anger in Alaska.
 In 1971 Katmai finally gained a full-time, on-site park superintendent.
 Also in 1971, Congress passed the Alaska Native Claims Settlement Act (ANCSA), which established a framework to divide up Alaska's federal lands.
 ANCSA established a timetable for claims, withdrawals and designations, requiring the Park Service to come up with a plan for future park units.
 The Park Service proposed 33000000 acre of new park lands, among them a 1218490 acre expansion of Katmai.
 Through the mid-1970s a variety of proposals were circulated for expansion and wilderness designation.
 At the same time, concerns were raised about the withdrawal of game lands from sport hunting, and the ability of local residents to continue to practice subsistence hunting.
 To address these concerns, legislation was proposed to create national preserve lands that would confer protection while allowing regulated sport hunting.
 Early versions of the Alaska National Interest Lands Conservation Act (ANILCA) proposed Katmai National Park and Preserve as a combination of park and preserve lands.
 This legislation was stalled in Congress by 1978.
 Because a deadline was approaching for state selection of public lands, President Jimmy Carter used his authority under the Antiquities Act to expand Katmai by 1370000 acre on December 1, 1978, mainly on the northern side of the monument.